anusaclubs/anusaclubs.github.io/docs/finance/index.md

 layout: default
 title: Finance
 #parent: Home
-nav_order: 2 # Or adjust as needed relative to other main categories like Club Ops, Events
+nav_order: 4 # Or adjust as needed relative to other main categories like Club Ops, Events
 has_children: true
 description: Essential guides and resources for managing your club's finances, from bookkeeping and budgeting to applying for funding.
 ---

 # Club Finances

-Welcome to the Club Finances hub!
+Welcome to the Club Finances resources!
 Managing your club's money effectively is crucial for its success and sustainability.
 This section provides resources to help you with all aspects of financial management, from day-to-day bookkeeping to securing funding for your activities and events.

-Whether you're a new treasurer or an experienced committee member, these guides aim to simplify financial processes and ensure your club operates with transparency and accountability.

 ## Key Financial Topics: